LuchoLeonel/100-solidity-questions/solidity-questions.md

 33. What is a slippage parameter useful for?
-Slippage means the difference between the price that you see on the screen when initialing a transaction and the actual price the swap is executed at.
-This difference appears because there’s a short delay between when you send a transaction and when it gets validated.
+Slippage is the price difference between when you submit a transaction and when the transaction is confirmed on the blockchain.

 One important problem that slippage protection fixes is sandwich attacks.
 During sandwiching, attackers “wrap” your swap transactions in their two transactions: one goes before your transaction and the other goes after it.
 In the first transaction, an attacker modifier the state of a pool so that your swap becomes very unprofitable for you and somewhat profitable for the attacker.
 This is achieved by adjusting pool liquidity so that your trade happens at a lower price.
 In the second transaction, the attacker reestablishes pool liquidity and the price.
 As a result, you get much less tokens than expected due to manipulated prices, and the attacker get some profit.

+Most decentralized exchanges give you the option to adjust slippage tolerance.
+You can increase or decrease your slippage tolerance percentage for different situations to make sure your transaction gets picked up.
 In UniswapV3 the parameter that allow a user to set a slippage is sqrtPriceLimitX96.

 ## Hard